liamcr/our-playlist/README.md

-# our-playlist
+# Party Mix
-The source code to my first project: Our Playlist
+The source code to my first project: Party Mix

-You can see the project at https://ourplaylist.000webhostapp.com
+You can see the project at https://partymix.000webhostapp.com